Azure/azure-event-hubs/samples/DotNet/Microsoft.Azure.EventHubs/GeoDRClient/readme.md

 After this step, the seconday namespace becomes the primary namespace.

 1. Initiate a fail-over.
 This step is only performed on the secondary namespace.
 The geo-pairing is broken and the alias now points to the secondary namespace. **Note:** The Failover can take a few minutes to complete.
-2. Senders and receivers still connect to the event hubs using the alias.
+2. Senders and receivers still connect to the Event Hubs using the alias.
 The failover does not disrupt the connection.
 3. Because the pairing is broken, the old primary namespace no longer has a replication status associated with it.
 4. The metadata synchronization between the primary and secondary namespaces also stops